10.27.25 | Care and Conditions

 1. Phacoemulsification: The most common technique, it uses ultrasound waves to break up the cloudy lens, which is then removed through a small incision.

 2. Extracapsular Cataract Extraction: The cloudy lens is removed in one piece through a larger incision.
-This is used when the cataract is too dense for ultrasound.
+This technique is now rarely used in the United States.

 3. Laser-Assisted Surgery: This procedure uses a laser to make incisions and break up the cataract.